Visiting West Cornwall with children

-We’ve not met many children who don’t love time on the beach!
+We’ve yet to meet a child who doesn’t love time on the beach.
 Splashing in the shallows, running on the sand, digging moats, peering into rock-pools, learning to surf, eating chips with a little wooden fork, collecting shells and sea glass… A beach really is a paradise for active and inquisitive young kids.

 We’re close to so many family-focused places to visit, that it’s hard to know where to start.
-St Michael’s Mount is a short drive from Polmanter, and simply getting there feels like an adventure even before you reach the old cobbled harbor and castle.
+St Michael’s Mount is a short drive from Polmanter, and simply getting there feels like an adventure even before you reach the old, cobbled harbour and castle.

 The local mining heritage museums (such as nearby Geevor Tin Mine, as well as several National Trust mining attractions) all have a real commitment to involving children, and there’s always lots going on.
 And for good old-fashioned family fun, go and see the animals at Hayle’s Paradise Park before hitting their massive soft play area.

 Most attractions are operating on a timed ticket basis at the moment, so you’ll need to book your visit in advance.